maciejzj/it-jobs-meta/README.md

   -c CRON_EXPRESSION, --schedule CRON_EXPRESSION
                         schedule pipeline to run periodically with a cron expression -r CONFIG_PATH, --redis CONFIG_PATH
-                        choose Redis as the data lake with given config file -b CONFIG_PATH, --s3-bucket CONFIG_PATH
+                        choose Redis as the data lake with the given config file -b CONFIG_PATH, --s3-bucket CONFIG_PATH
                         choose S3 Bucket as the data lake with given config file -m CONFIG_PATH, --mongodb CONFIG_PATH
-                        choose MongoDB as the data warehouse with given config file -s CONFIG_PATH, --sql CONFIG_PATH
+                        choose MongoDB as the data warehouse with the given config file -s CONFIG_PATH, --sql CONFIG_PATH
-                        choose MariaDB as the data warehouse with given config file
+                        choose MariaDB as the data warehouse with the given config file
 ```

 The `dashboard` subcommand runs the dashboard server; use it to visualize the